0xr001/TryHackMe-Walkthrough/Phishing-Emails-1/README.md

 Now the best way to analyze the `.eml` file is to open it in any offline email client.

-For me I have opend it in `thunderbird` and I got this
+For me, I have opened it in `thunderbird` and I got this.

 ![](images/thunderbird.png)

-From the picture I can quicky find the sender Name, Email, Subject etc. information and can easily see the hyperlinks by hover over my cursor there and copy it by right clicking and select `Copy Link Location`.
+I can quickly find the sender Name, Email, Subject etc. information from the picture and can easily see the hyperlinks by hover over the cursor over there and copy it by right clicking and select `Copy Link Location`.

-NOTE :- We can see this information by open it in any text editor but we need to decode some information from base64 but any email client does it by default and directly shows the output . which is easier to analyze `.eml` file but for more detailed information we have to look at raw `.eml` file.
+NOTE :- We can see this information by open it in any text editor but we need to decode some information from base64 but any email client does it by default and directly show us the output . which is easier to analyze `.eml` file but for more detailed information we have to look at raw `.eml` file.

 ### Email Security – Defanging URLs